 So you have decided you want to adopt a puppy or dog.
 Now what?
 Adopting and owning a dog can be a wonderful experience and will definitely change your life.
-But there is so much more to consider than what to name that cute puppy!
-Please ask yourself the below questions before adopting your next best friend.
+But there is so much to know before getting a puppy!
+Please ask yourself the below questions BEFORE adopting a dog:

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.